txt/mase/src/tex/settingup.md

      http://github.com

+The good news about Github is that it is very easy to setup and configure.
+The bad news is that each Github repository has a 1GB size limit.
+But that is certainly enough to get us started.

 For Linux/Unix/Mac users, I add the following tip.
 In each of your repository directories, add a `Makefile` with the following contents.